PokeFusion Attention: A Lightweight Cross-Attention Mechanism for Style-Conditioned Image Generation: Proposed Method

 To represent visual style information, we associate each training image with a style embedding.
 Let $\mathbf{I}_s$ denote a style image sampled from a style-specific dataset, and let $\mathbf{x} \in \mathbb{R}^{d_x}$ be its visual feature extracted by an image encoder $\phi(\cdot)$.
 We project $\mathbf{x}$ into a style embedding $\mathbf{s} \in \mathbb{R}^{d}$ using a linear projection followed by normalization:

 where $W$ and $\mathbf{b}$ are trainable parameters.
 This projection aligns visual style features with the text embedding space used by the diffusion model.
-Importantly, the resulting style embedding is not intended to represent individual exemplars, but rather to capture global rendering statistics shared across the target style domain, enabling reference-free style conditioning at inference time.
-In our experiments, a single learned style embedding representing the Pokémon-style domain is used during inference.
+Importantly, the resulting style embedding is not tied to individual reference images, but captures global rendering statistics of a target style domain, enabling style control as a distribution-level prior.
+In our experiments, a single learned style embedding representing the Pok\'emon-style domain is used during inference.